atubak400/Implementing-Load-Balancer-with-Nginx/README.md

 ![Provision EC2 Instances](./img/6.png)

-> SSH into one of these instances using putty or another terminal client (or use AWS's session manager).
+> SSH into these instances using putty or another terminal client (or use AWS's session manager).

 ![Provision EC2 Instances](./img/7.png)